Modeling $(\infty,1)$-categories with Segal spaces: Construction of the model structure

 \begin{prop} A map $f\colon X\to Y$ in $\Dsset$ is an $\cI$-cofibration if and only if the following conditions hold: \begin{enumerate} \item it is a monomorphism, \item there exist a set $R$ and a weak equivalence $X_0\amalg R\xrightarrow{\simeq} Y_0$ in $\sset$ whose restriction to $X_0$ is $f_0$. \end{enumerate} In particular, a simplicial space $X$ is $\cI$-cofibrant if and only if $X_0$ is weakly equivalent to a set. \end{prop}

 \begin{proof} Consider the class $\cA$ of all monomorphisms satisfying (2).
 We show that $\cA$ is equal to the class of all $\cI$-cofibrations.

 First note that $\cA$ contains all the monomorphisms in $\cI$.
 We show that $\cA$ is saturated.
-The fact that $\cA$ is closed under pushouts follows from the fact that $\sset$ is left proper.
+The fact that $\cA$ is closed under pushouts follows from the fact that taking pushout along a map in $\sset$ induces a left Quillen functor between slices.
 To show that $\cA$ is closed under transfinite compositions and retracts, we use the characterization~(ii) from \cref{lem:charcofib0}.
-If $f$ arises as a transfinite composition of maps in $\cA$, then each $f_0^{-1}(S)\to S$ is either a transfinite composition of trivial cofibrations, hence a weak equivalence, or $f_0^{-1}(S)=\empty$ and $S$ is a filtered colimit of weakly contractible complexes, hence weakly contractible.
+If $f$ arises as a transfinite composition of maps in $\cA$, then each $f_0^{-1}(S)\to S$ is either a transfinite composition of trivial cofibrations, hence a weak equivalence, or $f_0^{-1}(S)=\emptyset$ and $S$ is a filtered colimit of weakly contractible complexes, hence weakly contractible.
 It follows that $f\in \cA$ as well.
 Finally, suppose that we have a retract diagram in $\Dsset$ as below left, where $f\in \cA$.
-Given a connected component $S \subseteq W_0$, we get an induced retract diagram in $\sset$ as below right. \begin{tz} \node[](1) {$Z$}; \node[below of=1](2) {$W$}; \node[right of=1](3) {$X$}; \node[below of=3](4) {$Y$}; \node[right of=3](5) {$Z$}; \node[below of=5](6) {$W$}; \draw[->](1) to (3); \draw[->](2) to (4); \draw[->](3) to (5); \draw[->](4) to node[below,la]{$r$} (6); \draw[->](1) to node[left,la]{$g$} (2); \draw[->](3) to node[right,la]{$f$} (4); \draw[->](5) to node[right,la]{$g$} (6);
+Given a connected component $S \subseteq W_0$, we get an induced retract diagram in $\sset$ as below right. \begin{tz} \node[](1) {$Z$}; \node[below of=1](2) {$W$}; \node[right of=1](3) {$X$}; \node[below of=3](4) {$Y$}; \node[right of=3](5) {$Z$}; \node[below of=5](6) {$W$}; \draw[->](1) to (3); \draw[->](2) to node[below, la]{$i$} (4); \draw[->](3) to (5); \draw[->](4) to node[below,la]{$r$} (6); \draw[->](1) to node[left,la]{$g$} (2); \draw[->](3) to node[right,la]{$f$} (4); \draw[->](5) to node[right,la]{$g$} (6);